hossein-zare/react-native-dropdown-picker/README.md

 **It's required to follow the docs in order to upgrade the package to v3.x**

+### Dependencies
+Our package only requires `react-native-vector-icons` to be installed.

 ## Changelog
 + Added multiple items feature.
 + Added searchable items feature.